MapRock/TimeMolecules/tutorials/diced_markov_models/readme.md

 diced_markov_models_by_date.sql dices only by month, the same pattern can be extended to other BI-style dimensions.
 You could dice by month and employee, month and location, or month and case property.
 In that sense, this example is the date-based version of a broader Time Molecules pattern: **hold most parameters constant, vary one dimension deliberately, and create comparable process models across the resulting slices.**

+## A Bayesian way to read the final matrix

+The last part of the script turns the monthly diced models into a matrix where each row is an `EventA -> EventB` transition and each column is a month.
+The cell value is the transition probability for that month.

+That matrix can be read in a Bayesian spirit:

+**given the month and the current event, what is the probability of the next event?**

+In other words, each cell is answering a question like:

+- given `2025-01` and `holter positive`, what is the probability of `pacemaker`?
+- given `2025-02` and `admit cardiology`, what is the probability of `echo ordered`?
+- given `2025-03` and `stress test abnormal`, what is the probability of `cath lab consult`?

+This is not Bayesian in the sense of a full belief network with many variables.
+It is Bayesian in the more direct conditional-probability sense: **given this slice of time and this current event, what next event is likely?**

+That perspective is useful because it turns the matrix into more than just a display of Markov model outputs.
+It becomes a compact comparative view of how process behavior changes across time.
+If the probability of a transition rises, falls, appears, or disappears from month to month, the matrix makes that visible immediately.

+For example, if one month shows a much higher probability for a transition such as `holter positive -> pacemaker`, that may reflect a change in clinical practice, staffing, patient mix, coding behavior, or operational bottlenecks.
+If another transition weakens over time, that can be equally meaningful.
+The point is that the same process is being viewed repeatedly through comparable monthly slices, and the matrix makes those conditional differences easy to scan.

+So the final pivot is not just a formatting step.
+It is a way of asking, for each month:

+**given this event, what next event became more or less likely?**